DominikSauter/rviz_surface_trajectory/README.md

-T                  | Activate tool-plugin (must be active for the following commands) Left mouse button  | Place mesh or trajectory pattern points, respectively Right mouse button | Toggle placement mode for mesh and trajectory pattern points Q                  | Calculation and visualization of the projection-loyal surface-trajectory W                  | Calculation and visualization of the surface-loyal surface-trajectory with cycle detection E                  | Calculation and visualization of the surface-loyal surface-trajectory without cycle detection (Note: If there is a cutting point cycle this will induce an infinity loop.)
+T                  | Activate tool-plugin (must be active for the following commands) Left mouse button  | Place mesh or trajectory pattern points, respectively Right mouse button | Toggle placement mode for mesh and trajectory pattern points Q                  | Run the calculation and visualization of the projection-loyal surface-trajectory W                  | Run the calculation and visualization of the surface-loyal surface-trajectory with cycle detection E                  | Run the calculation and visualization of the surface-loyal surface-trajectory without cycle detection (Note: If there is a cutting point cycle this will induce an infinity loop.)
-Y                  | Calculation and visualization of the projection-loyal offset-trajectory X                  | Calculation and visualization of the surface-loyal offset-trajectory with cycle detection C                  | Calculation and visualization of the surface-loyal offset-trajectory without cycle detection (Note: If there is a cutting point cycle this will induce an infinity loop.)
+Y                  | Run the calculation and visualization of the projection-loyal offset-trajectory X                  | Run the calculation and visualization of the surface-loyal offset-trajectory with cycle detection C                  | Run the calculation and visualization of the surface-loyal offset-trajectory without cycle detection (Note: If there is a cutting point cycle this will induce an infinity loop.)
 U                  | Start of the time measurement test (part of the thesis evaluation) L                  | Toggle display of yellow connection lines N                  | Toggle display of red normal vectors